hystking/llm-go/README.md

 ```

 ## Notes
-- Security: API keys are never printed; debug logs redact secrets.
-Be cautious with `--base-url` if using third‑party gateways.
+- Security: API keys are never printed; even with `--verbose`, secrets are redacted.
+- Base URL: when you set `--base-url`, your prompts and outputs may be sent to a third‑party gateway.
+Use only trusted endpoints and review their privacy/logging policies.
+The URL must be a full `https://` URL with a host; invalid URLs are validated early with a friendly error.
 - Telemetry: none by default.

 ## Why this CLI?